Srutigoswami/all-the-best/EXECUTION.md

 - We now use a **Reverse Proxy**.
 The Frontend connects to `/api/`, which Nginx forwards to the Backend.
 - If you see errors, ensure you have run `docker-compose up -d --build` to update the Nginx configuration.

+**AI Timeout (Error 499)?**
+- The AI service can be slow.
+We have increased the frontend timeout to **60 seconds**.
+- If you still see timeouts, your EC2 instance might be running out of resources (check CPU/RAM).